 There is unlikely to be any incentive for the airline to open the lounge between 10am and 6pm, since only a few oneworld premium passengers would be eligible, however the airline may decide against a 2-hour closure period between the evening departures and instead simply extend the evening opening from 6pm to around 2am.

-This new lounge is perfect news for our readers who regularly take advantage of the JAL stopover trick using Alaska miles.
-Those departing on JL38 to Haneda at 01:50 currently have to arrive early to nip into the Qantas lounge or British Airways lounge for some decent food and drink, before having to leave by midnight and decamp to the dnata lounge, when those oneworld facilities close up for the night.
+This new lounge is perfect news for our readers who regularly take Japan Airlines’ late overnight JL38 flight to Tokyo-Haneda at 02:20.
+They currently have to arrive early to nip into the Qantas lounge or British Airways lounge for some decent food and drink, before having to leave by midnight and decamp to the dnata lounge, when those oneworld facilities close up for the night.

 The Qatar lounge will cater perfectly for these JL38 passengers, remaining open right up to their flight departure time.